Sustainable travel inspiration to help lessen your negative impact on the environment while on a sailing holiday.

 Other sustainable travel tips for exploring the Whitsundays

-• Carry a water bottle where ever you go
+• Carry a water bottle wherever you go

 • Use environmentally friendly toiletries